Skip to main content

 • The primary outputs of a successful TrainingJob are model checkpoints (if checkpointing is enabled and configured).

 • These checkpoints are stored by Baseten.
-Refer to the Checkpointing section in Core Concepts for how CheckpointingConfig works.
+For more information on how CheckpointingConfig works, see Checkpoints.

-• You can see the available checkpoints for a job via the Training API.
+• You can see the available checkpoints for a job through the Training API.